zufre/react-prop-types-cb-000/README.md

 We just told our component to expect the `cone` prop to be a boolean.
 There are a couple of important things to note here:

 - Notice the capitalization: the property on the component class is always called `propTypes`, while the React prop types you assign to them are capitalized as `PropTypes`.
 This is easy to mess up, so if our propTypes don't validate, that's the first place we should look!
 - Some types are not called what you'd expect them to be: a boolean is `bool`, a function is `func`, and so on.
-Using the [reference on PropTypes][proptypes-reference] is probably a good idea if you're just starting out with this stuff.
+Using the [reference on PropTypes](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) is probably a good idea if you're just starting out with this stuff.

 Let's add our second prop, the `size` one, which expects a string: